 After Marc confirms PCOS via lab testing, he uses a combination of things to help turn it around, such as lowering testosterone with herbs, balancing hormones, addressing digestive issues and balancing blood sugar.

 Marc uses a combination of d-chiro inositol and myoinositol (B vitamins) to help feed the ovaries and follicles.
 He says it’s helpful to have a 40:1 ratio of myo-inositol to d-chiro-inonsitol to balance blood sugar and regulate hormones.

 Maca, the yellow variety from Natural Health International is the one to use to boost female fertility while the black variety is the one to use to boost male fertility.

-The male type increases testosterone levels which is often what they carry in stores, so choose your maca wisely.
+The male type of maca increases testosterone levels and is often what they carry in stores, so choose your maca wisely.
 You do not want your maca to have the opposite effect on your PCOS, so trust the source.

 Our favorite for the ladies is – Femminessence or Femminessence Pro

 Our favorite for the guys is – Revolution Pro